afferenslucem/ursus-utilus-collections/docs/querring-methods.md

 ## skipWhile

-Method signature: `skipWhile(shouldSkipCondition: (item: T, index?: number) => boolean): ICollection<T>`.
+Method signature: `skipWhile(shouldSkipCondition: (item: T, index?: number) => boolean): Isequence<T>`.

-Bypasses elements in a collection as long as a specified condition is true and then returns the remaining elements.
+Bypasses elements in a sequence as long as a specified condition is true and then returns the remaining elements.

 ```typescript
 const skipped = _([1, 2, 3, 2, 1]).skipWhile(item => item < 3).toArray();